-- Node.
+Node.
 Add a node to the diagram.
-For convenience, when the mouse is over a selected node it displays four handles to left, right, top and bottom which may be dragged to form association relationships. - Mode Instance.
+For convenience, when the mouse is over a selected node it displays four handles to left, right, top and bottom which may be dragged to form association relationships.

+Node Instance.
 Add a node instance to the diagram.
 For convenience, when the mouse is over a selected node instance it displays four handles to left, right, top and bottom which may be dragged to form link relationships.

-- Component.
+Component.
 Add a component to the diagram.
-For convenience, when the mouse is over a selected component it displays four handles to left, right, top and bottom which may be dragged to form dependency relationships. - Component Instance.
+For convenience, when the mouse is over a selected component it displays four handles to left, right, top and bottom which may be dragged to form dependency relationships.

+• E Component Instance.
 Add a component instance to the diagram.
-For convenience, when the mouse is over a selected component instance it displays four handles to left, right, top and bottom which may be dragged to form dependency relationships. - Generalization.
-Add a generalization between two model elements selected using button 1 (from the child to the parent). - Realization.
+For convenience, when the mouse is over a selected component instance it displays four handles to left, right, top and bottom which may be dragged to form dependency relationships.

+• $\uparrow$ Generalization.
+Add a generalization between two model elements selected using button

+1 (from the child to the parent).

+- Realization.
 Add a realization between a class and an interface selected using button 1 motion (from the realizing class to the realized interface). - Dependency.
-Add a dependency between two model elements selected using button 1 motion (from the dependent model element). - Association.
-Add an association between two model elements (node, component, class or interface) selected using button 1 motion (from the first model element to the second model element).
-There are 6 types of association offered here, see Figure 12.4, "The association tool selector." association, aggregation and composition, and all these three can be bidirectional or unidirectional.
+Add a dependency between two model elements selected using button 1 motion interface) selected using button 1 motion (from the first model element to the second model element).
+There are 6 types of association offered here, see Figure 12.4, "The association tool selector. ": association, aggregation and composition, and all these three can be bidirectional or unidirectional.